ravivgal67-cloud/latin-rectangle-counter/docs/COVERAGE.md

 **Assessment**: ✅ **Not Critical**
 - Context manager methods are rarely used (we use explicit close())
 - These are simple pass-through methods with no logic
-- **Recommendation**: Leave as-is or add a simple context manager test

 ---